Elbow instability refers to a laxity in the elbow joint that may cause the joint to catch, pop, or slide out of place during certain arm movements.

 Posterolateral rotatory instability

 There is an injury to the lateral collateral ligament complex resulting in looseness of the joint.
-It is the is the most common type of recurrent elbow instability.
+It is the most common type of recurrent elbow instability.

 It may develop following trauma, as a result of a previous surgery, or longstanding elbow deformity.